1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - The number and size of databases are unlimited.

-- But it is crucial to optimize your queries and tables (using indexes) to avoid overloading the server, especially when the size of the database increases significantly.
+- However, it is crucial to optimize your tables (via indexes) to avoid overloading the server and ensure fast display of your site, especially when the volume of data increases.